Splunk (NASDAQ:SPLK) Earns Buy Rating from Analysts at Canaccord Genuity Group

-Equities research analysts at Canaccord Genuity Group began coverage on shares of Splunk (NASDAQ:SPLK – Get Rating) in a research report issued to clients and investors on Thursday, Briefing.com reports.
-The firm set a “buy” rating and a $130.00 price target on the software company’s stock.
-Canaccord Genuity Group’s price objective points to a potential upside of 37.60% from the company’s current price.
+Canaccord Genuity Group started coverage on shares of Splunk (NASDAQ:SPLK – Get Rating) in a research report sent to investors on Thursday, The Fly reports.
+The firm issued a buy rating and a $130.00 price target on the software company’s stock.

-In related news, CAO Timothy Emanuelson sold 257 shares of the stock in a transaction that occurred on Thursday, April 14th.
-The stock was sold at an average price of $141.00, for a total transaction of $36,237.00.
-Following the completion of the transaction, the chief accounting officer now directly owns 22,239 shares of the company’s stock, valued at $3,135,699.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, SVP Scott Morgan sold 883 shares of the stock in a transaction that occurred on Thursday, June 16th.
-The shares were sold at an average price of $88.08, for a total value of $77,774.64.
+In other news, SVP Scott Morgan sold 883 shares of the company’s stock in a transaction on Thursday, June 16th.
+The stock was sold at an average price of $88.08, for a total transaction of $77,774.64.
 Following the transaction, the senior vice president now directly owns 130,311 shares of the company’s stock, valued at $11,477,792.88.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Shawn Bice sold 31,316 shares of the stock in a transaction on Thursday, June 16th.
+The shares were sold at an average price of $87.73, for a total value of $2,747,352.68.
+Following the sale, the insider now directly owns 103,680 shares in the company, valued at $9,095,846.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 32,456 shares of company stock valued at $2,861,364.
-0.27% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders have sold 32,456 shares of company stock valued at $2,861,364.
+0.27% of the stock is owned by company insiders.

-A number of hedge funds have recently modified their holdings of SPLK.
-Sterling Investment Advisors Ltd. purchased a new stake in shares of Splunk in the first quarter worth approximately $30,000.
-SJS Investment Consulting Inc. raised its holdings in shares of Splunk by 66.4% in the first quarter.
-SJS Investment Consulting Inc. now owns 228 shares of the software company’s stock worth $34,000 after buying an additional 91 shares during the period.
-Wolverine Asset Management LLC increased its holdings in Splunk by 109.2% during the 1st quarter.
-Wolverine Asset Management LLC now owns 235 shares of the software company’s stock worth $34,000 after purchasing an additional 2,800 shares during the period.
-ICICI Prudential Asset Management Co Ltd purchased a new position in Splunk during the 4th quarter worth $46,000.
-Finally, Harvest Fund Management Co.
-Ltd purchased a new position in Splunk during the 1st quarter worth $49,000.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Exane Derivatives grew its stake in shares of Splunk by 2,545.0% in the first quarter.
+Exane Derivatives now owns 529 shares of the software company’s stock worth $79,000 after acquiring an additional 509 shares during the period.
+Tudor Investment Corp Et Al bought a new stake in Splunk in the 3rd quarter worth approximately $1,842,000.
+Russell Investments Group Ltd. raised its stake in Splunk by 37.1% during the 4th quarter.
+Russell Investments Group Ltd. now owns 17,824 shares of the software company’s stock valued at $2,060,000 after buying an additional 4,821 shares during the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd lifted its holdings in shares of Splunk by 8.6% during the 1st quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 17,008 shares of the software company’s stock valued at $2,528,000 after buying an additional 1,345 shares during the period.
+Finally, Point72 Asset Management L.P. boosted its stake in shares of Splunk by 75.5% in the 4th quarter.
+Point72 Asset Management L.P. now owns 480,600 shares of the software company’s stock worth $55,615,000 after buying an additional 206,800 shares during the last quarter.
 Institutional investors and hedge funds own 91.60% of the company’s stock.

 Splunk Company Profile (Get Rating)